moritzmyrz/blog/clc82jsvb000408ml3tko14ck.md

 ## Conclusion

 As a designer and developer, you have the power to create experiences for all kinds of people—and that's why web accessibility is so important.
 ItIt'sot just about legal requirements anymore; it's about creating genuinely inclusive experiences.
-If you want to get started with accessibility in your projects, plenty of resources are available to help you along the way.
+If you want to get started with accessibility in your projects, plenty of resources are available to help you.
 No matter where you start or your expertise level, making your site more accessible will always be worth it!